MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-overview.md

 1. Add users or groups as owners of this app registration.
 More information: [Managing access to apps](/azure/active-directory/active-directory-managing-access-to-apps)

     > [!Note]
-    > This task can be performed either by a global administrator of your organization or the existing owner of this application.
+    > The user currently assigned as the owner of the application is authorized to perform this task.
+In situations where the application owner isn't identified or left the organization, a global administrator from your organization is authorized to update the application's ownership.

 1. After you add yourself as an owner, reopen the site details page from the Power Platform admin center.